Confined-/charge-limit/README.md

 # Charge Limit

-One-click **80/70% battery charge limit** toggle for Omarchy.
-Keeping a lithium battery between 70–80% dramatically slows its aging when the machine spends most of its time plugged in.
+One-click **80% battery charge limit** toggle for Omarchy.
+Keeping a lithium battery at 80% dramatically slows its aging when the machine spends most of its time plugged in.

 Click the lightning bolt in the bar: charging stops at **80%** and resumes